sc0000/webcam-noise-machine-3000/README.md

 ## Build and run

-* Setup modules: `npm install`.
+* Setup dependencies: `npm install`.
 Requires Node 16.15.0 or above.

 * Run in the browser: `npm run start:web`.
 Unfortunately, this app has serious performance issues in Firefox.